About Us

 What Sets Us Apart?

-Rainbow Routes integrates leadership development and advocacy training, empowering students to contribute meaningfully to the global LGBTQ+ movement.
-The skills and experiences gained will equip them to be effective advocates and leaders in their own communities long after the program ends.
+• Rainbow Routes integrates leadership development and advocacy training that prepare students to contribute meaningfully to the global LGBTQ+ movement.
+Each partnership is built to share knowledge, resources, and visibility, strengthening both students and local communities.
+The skills and relationships formed through these programs equip participants to lead and advocate long after their journey ends.

 Meet Our Founder